IanYangChina/DRL_Implementation/README.md

 ## DRL_Implementation
-- This repository will be filled with codes reproducing some DRL algos I'm interested in.
-- Most algorithms remain untested because my PC is occupied by my current research experiments.
-- Language: Python-3.6
-- Main library: PyTorch-1.3.0, Mujoco-py-2.0.2.8, Gym-0.15.3

 #### Current status: under development
+#### Important: the project is undergoing an code structure overhaul, use with caution

+#### Introduction
+- This repository is a pytorch-based implementation of modern DRL algorithms, designed to be reusable for as many Gym-like training environments as possible
+- The package is under-development, plan to release the first version before April 2021.
+- Language: Python >= 3.6
+- Main library: PyTorch-1.3.0
+- Tested environments: Gym, Pybullet-gym, Pybullet-multigoal-gym

 #### Algorithms: Flat
 - [ ] DQN - Deterministic, Discrete (LSTM network for Atari)